SAP-samples/teched2023-DA263/Exercises_Content/9_2_HC_DataTiering/README.md

 ```

-To run this change we have prepared a GX_EMPLOYEES.hdbmigrationtable.
+To run this change we have prepared a second version of GX_EMPLOYEES.hdbtable.
 Rename both files before deploying again

 ![BAS rename](./Images/120_employees_rename.png)